 Lend stablecoins / provide liquidity on DeFi

 Lend / stake majors or provide liquidity on DeFi

-Yield farm in tested smart contracts
+LP or Yield farm in tested smart contracts

 Leveraged yield farming

 Following a hype: XRP, DOGE etc. (Ape level)

 Sick of seeing your stablecoins numba no go up?

 Tether is top 3 coin, why no go up?

 Strongly feel that crypto will be the future after doing your research or "blv in the futur of france" in CT (Crypto Twitter) terms?

 Ready for some actual volatility to spice up your boring life?